 - Annually, a team from the Radisson Blu EU Hotel, Brussels runs 20 kilometres for World Childhood Foundation donations to the local charity NASCI.

 - The Radisson Blu EU Hotel, Brussels organises several endeavours, including concerts, and participates in the Christmas market to benefit the World Childhood Foundation.

 - Donations are made to orphanages.

 - Reduce: Hotel suppliers are asked to decrease the amount of packaging in their deliveries.

-- Recycle: Paper, cardboard, plastic bottles, metal cans, oil, printer cartridges, fluorescent bulbs, used CD ROMs, magnetic cards, batteries and metal hangers are recycled at the hotel.
+- Recycle: Paper, cardboard, plastic bottles, metal cans, oil, printer cartridges, fluorescent bulbs, used CD ROMs, magnetic cards, batteries and metal hangers are recycled.

-- Energy-efficient light bulbs are used throughout the hotel.
+- Energy-efficient light bulbs are used throughout this hotel.

 - Elevators work with counterweight to reduce energy consumption.